lotcz/theSeed/doc/beehive.md

 Basics
 ------

-- start in beehive with a queen and some bees
-- choose door to a level
-- collect pollen and nectar
-- bring it to the hive to create followers
+- bring pollen to the hive to create lives
 - queen can eat and then lay eggs
-- bee can fly, crawl, take and drop small things
-- when Bee dies and has no followers, she respawns in a hive
-- motivation to travel to advanced levels is also quantity of resources

 Puzzles